Knowledge Hub

 Unclear expectations, not listening well, making assumptions and not following up.

-How do I write better requirements?
+How can a professional write better requirements?

 Be specific, testable and clear.
 Connect every requirement to business value.